ClrGe/persistance/README.md

-*CLG - novembre 2022*
+*CLG - november 2022*

-**Service de persistance qui présente une API HTTP authentifiée sur une base de données.**
+**Microservice serving an authenticated REST API to access a database**

-## Pile logicielle
+## Stack

 - NodeJS 16.18LTS
 - ExpressJS
-- MongoDB 6.0.2
+- Any database (currently developing with MongoDB 6 but it will be extended to any paradigm)

-## Installation
+## Run

-- Cloner ce dépôt
+- Clone the repository
-- Installer les dépendances ('npm install')
+- Install dependencies ('npm install')
-- Renommer *.env.sample* en *.env* et compléter selon votre environnement
+- Rename *.env.sample* to *.env* and complete it according to your environment
-## Requêtes et fonctionnalités
+## Requests, methods, endpoints

-L'API  expose les méthodes :
+The API  exposes the following methods :
-- requêtes GET: find, findOne, findById
+- GET   : find, findOne, findById
-- requêtes POST: insertOne, insertMany, updateOne, updateMany
+- POST  : insertOne, insertMany, updateOne, updateMany
-- requêtes DELETE: deleteOne, deleteMany
+- DELETE: deleteOne, deleteMany

-Paramètres de requête :
+Parameters :
-- la requête elle-même en structure JSON;
+- JSON request structure;
-- un champ 'dataSource' qui, dans l'implémentation MongoDB, correspond à une base de données;
+- 'dataSource' field;
-- un champ 'database' qui, dans l'implémentation MongoDB, correspond à une collection.
+- 'database' field;

-Si 'dataSource' est manquant, renvoi sur une base de données par défaut.
+If dataSource and database are not specified, redirect to default source and db.

-## Authentification
+## Authentication

-Authentification des requêtes avec JWT via un service distinct.
+Database access is only possible if the client provides a valid api key.

-## Routage et traçabilité
+## Routing and logs

-Le routage des API est fait par nginx
+API routing is configured through Nginx.
+Any unidentified request is blocked.

-Tous les accès sont tracés dans une collection *log* en base de données.
-Sont enregistrés : la date/heure, l'adresse IP source (passée par nginx), l'ID d'utilisateur et la requête (paramètres de GET ou body).
+Every action, access and query are logged to the database (date, origin, user,request parameters and / or body).

-Avant tout accès à la base de données, une fonction d'autorisation à laquelle on passe tous les paramètres de la requête renvoie un booléen.
-La première version de cette fonction ne fait rien et répond systématiquement 'true'.
+An authorization function is called before any database access.
+It receives every request parameters and returns a boolean.
- Si cette fonction répond 'false' la requête sur la base de données n'est pas exécutée et on renvoie un code 403.
-Cette fonction concerne uniquement les droits des clients authentifiés; la requête d'un client non authentifié aura été bloquée avant d'y arriver.
+If false, the request isn't executed and a 403 status code is sent.

-## A intégrer plus tard
+## To do

-Gestion des droits et autres règles de filtrage.
+Roles / Privileges and filtering
-Tests des requêtes avec un programme en Go avec paramètres en ligne de commande.
+Tests requests with a CLI program in Golang